Bangladesh opposition leader’s motorcade allegedly attacked

-DHAKA, Bangladesh (AP) — Supporters of Bangladesh’s ruling party have allegedly attacked an opposition leader’s motorcade as it returned from a campaign function in the nation’s capital ahead of Dec.
-30 elections.
+DHAKA, Bangladesh (AP) — Supporters of Bangladesh’s ruling Awami League party led by Prime Minister Sheikh Hasina allegedly attacked an opposition leader’s motorcade on Friday as it returned from a function in the nation’s capital ahead of Dec.
+30 elections, the latest show of the violence that frequently accompanies polling in the South Asian nation.

-Latiful Bari of Jatiya Oikya Front’s media wing says the attack occurred Friday when opposition leader Kamal Hossain visited a graveyard in Dhaka to commemorate a 1971 independence war slaying.
+Jatiya Oikya Front spokesman Latiful Bari of told The Associated Press that the attack occurred while opposition leader Kamal Hossain visited a graveyard in Dhaka to commemorate the killings of intellectuals during the country’s independence war against Pakistan in 1971.

-Bari told The Associated Press that the attackers vandalized several vehicles but Hossain was unhurt.
+The attackers vandalized several vehicles but Hossain was unhurt, Bari said.

-Police official Mohammed Selimuzzaman says police were sent to the scene of the alleged attack.
+Police official Mohammed Selimuzzaman said police were sent to the scene of the alleged attack and were investigating.

 Most Read Nation & World Stories